-Laura Ferry is an accomplished social impact executive and entrepreneur with consistent record of success building sustainable business strategies and programs, media partnerships, and major brands.
-She is the founder of Good Company, a social venture consultancy, widely known for its effective strategies, partnerships, program management and platforms for global brands, media, advocacy organizations, corporate and education entities.
+Laura is also the founder of Good Company, an ESG consultancy, widely known for its corporate impact strategies, public-private partnerships, programs and platforms for global brands, media, nonprofits, corporations and education entities.

-Laura has led initiatives for major media companies including NPR, PBS, Scholastic, Channel One Network and Discovery Communications where she developed and implement strategies and programs in e-Mentoring, STEM education, digital and financial literacy, environmental education, play and health.
-Examples of this work include partner modeling strategy and program design for Partnership for a Healthier America, sister organization to First Lady Michelle Obama’s “Let’s Move” initiative, KaBOOM!, and Ashoka’s “Start Empathy” campaign among others.
+Laura has led initiatives for major media companies including NPR, PBS, Scholastic, Channel One Network, and Discovery Communications where she developed and implemented strategies and programs in e-Mentoring, STEM education, digital and financial literacy, environmental education, play, and health.
+Examples of this work include partner modeling strategy and program design for Partnership for a Healthier America, the sister organization to First Lady Michelle Obama’s “Let’s Move” initiative, KaBOOM!, and Ashoka’s “Start Empathy” campaign among others.

-In addition to leading Good Company, Laura was co-founder and Chief Marketing Officer of ed-tech company, Workbench Platform – a STE(A)M project-based learning platform for K-12 students (acquired by Google for Education in 2018).
-As CMO for the company, Laura led the start up from pre-launch to Series A financing overseeing brand, business development and digital marketing strategy.
+In addition to leading Good Company, Laura co-founded and served as Chief Marketing Officer (CMO) of ed-tech company, Workbench Platform – a STE(A)M project-based learning platform for K-12 students (acquired by Google for Education in 2018).
+As CMO for the company, Laura led brand, marketing, communications, partnership development, and digital strategy.

-Prior to launching Good Company, Laura began her career at National Public Radio (NPR) in the Engineering and IT department where she established some of its first technology partnerships in new media for public broadcasting.
-She later took on roles with Digital Equipment Corporation (DEC), Hewlett Packard, PBS and Discovery Communications leading strategic alliances in technology, brand licensing for television media and education.
+Prior to these roles, Laura began her career at National Public Radio (NPR) in the Engineering and IT department where she established some of its first technology partnerships in new media for public broadcasting.
+She later took on roles with Digital Equipment Corporation (DEC), Hewlett Packard, PBS, and Discovery Communications leading strategic alliances in technology, and brand licensing for television media and education properties.